andre-luiz-dos-santos/nt-pcap/README.md

 r 1730044987400 108 IP6 UDP w24 ash 2001:db8::1 30045 235
 r 1730044987400 108 IP6 TCP w24 ash 2001:db8::1 30045 235
 ```

+## Grafana

+An example program that downloads the metrics files using rsync and imports them into _VictoriaMetrics_ is provided in [vicmet.cr](import/vicmet.cr).